alishafique3/LLM-Evaluations-Hub/README.md

 </ul>

 <div id="metric" class="section">
-<h1 class="section-title">Evaluation Metric</h1>
+<h2 class="section-title">Evaluation Metric</h2>
-- <h3>ROUGE score</h3>: known as Recall-Oriented Understudy for Gisting Evaluation, is a metric used for evaluating summarization and machine translation in natural language processing.  [<a href="https://github.com/pltrdy/rouge/tree/master">github</a>]
+<h4>ROUGE score</h4> also known as Recall-Oriented Understudy for Gisting Evaluation, is a metric used for evaluating summarization and machine translation in natural language processing.  [<a href="https://github.com/pltrdy/rouge/tree/master">github</a>]

 </div>